 We are also members of the Professional Fishing Instructors and Guides Association of Australia (PFIGA); we are licensed and insured, hold First Aid, Swiftwater Rescue and Working with Children certification.

-Each of our guides does upward of 250+ days per year on both bank and drift boat.
+Each of our guides works 250+ days per year.
 We are full-time professionals who teach and guide fly fishing on a daily basis.
 We even lead trips to Montana in our off-season.

 REVIEWS ON TRIP ADVISOR